abpwrs/backend-engineer-topics/README.md

-Goal:

-* Allow upload of the set of required files.
+# Backend Engineering Topics

+Goals:

+- [x] Enable a client to upload a set of files to S3 using presigned URLs
-* Generate notification when all files are uploaded.
-Notification should include some kind of reference to uploaded files.
+- [ ] Generate an aws event bridge event once all files have been uploaded (this event should have a reference to the uploaded files)
+- [ ] Test the application using docker & postman
+- [ ] Extra: Improve the build and development process
+- [ ] Extra: Allow a client to specify what files they have uploaded in a manifest